giantswarm/docs/src/content/getting-started/cloud-provider-accounts/_index.md

 ---
 title: Setup of cloud provider accounts
-description: How to set up your AWS account or your Azure subscription in order to run Giant Swarm management clusters and workload clusters under your jurisdiction.
+description: How to set up your infrastructure provider in order to run Giant Swarm management clusters and workload clusters under your jurisdiction.
 weight: 20
 menu:
   main:
-    identifier: gettingstarted-cloudprovider
+    identifier: gettingstarted-infraprovider
     parent: getting-started
 last_review_date: 2023-07-06
 owner: